charlesweir/BrickPython/docs/introduction.rst

 ================================================

 To make user input easy, this module provides and integration with the Tk graphical interface, using the Python Tkinter framework.
-The class that does this is `TkApplication`.
+The class that does this is :class:`.TkApplication`.
 For convenience it derives from BrickPiWrapper.
 The default shows a small grey window which accepts keystrokes, and exits when the 'q' key is pressed.

-Our example applications have a main class that derives from `TkApplication`, which itself derives from `BrickPiWrapper`.
+Our example applications have a main class that derives from :class:`.TkApplication`, which itself derives from :class:`.BrickPiWrapper`.

 Other Integrations